rawrpit/webt-core-composer-for-php-projects/README.md

 - The correct readability of the QR Code has been tested with a smartphone

 ## User Story 5
-*As a Developer I want to create a styled webpage with a form in which users can input their phonenumber and submit it, so that I can later link it to the QR code generation.*
+*As a Developer I want to create a styled webpage with a form in which users can input their phonenumber and submit it, so that I can link it to the QR code generation.*

 ### Acceptance Criteria
 - A responsive website with basic styling exists
 - A form exists where user can input their phone number
-- After submitting the form the phone number gets displayed on the page
+- After submitting the form the qr code for the phone number gets displayed on the page

 #### Links
 https://my.skilldisplay.eu/en/skillset/81